-ECOLOGYOverall Level: 4Credits Predicted:78%O Overall Score:9.33 points Assumptions made Evidence Required Overall Score Credits 7 of 9 Credits 69.03 Level All Levels Ecological Value of Site Lo who the he credit is awarded for developing land of inherently low value.
-It is assumed that the land has low ecological value, as it is mainly built on.
-An ecologist will be appointed to confirm this.
-Where using the checklist: Plans of the site and surrounding area prior to development, identifying any features, both built and ecological AND Site visit report from the design team/assessor confirming details of ecological features on site. (including photographs) Where a Suitably Qualified Ecologist is appointed: A copy of the ecologist's report (in the format outlined in the Code for Sustainable Homes Ecology Report Template) or a detailed letter from the ecologist, confirming that: The ecologist meets the requirements of a Suitably Qualified Ecologist decologist or confirmation that the ecologist has submitted a Verified Ecologist has submitted a Verified Ecological Report The construction zone is of low ecological value All land outside the construction zone will remain undisturbed by the construction works in areas of ecological value 1 of 1 Credits -
+9 ECOLOGY Overall Level: 4 0 Credits Predicted: 56% to Overall Score: 6.67 points Assumptions made Evidence Required Overall Score Credits 5 of 9 Credits 70.67 Level All Levels Ecological Value of Site W Due credit is awarded for developing land of inherently low value.
+The site cannot be defined as having low ecological value.
+Where using the checklist: Plans of the site and surrounding area prior to development, identifying any features, both built and ecological AND Site visit report from the design team/assessor confirming details of ecological features on site. (including photographs) Where a Suitably Qualified Ecologist is appointed: A copy of the ecologist's report (in the format outlined in the Code for Sustainable Homes Ecology Report Template) or a detailed letter from the ecologist, confirming that: The ecologist meets the requirements of a Suitably Qualified Ecologist decologist or confirmation that the ecologist has submitted a Verified Ecologist has submitted a Verified Ecological Report The construction zone is of low ecological value All land outside the construction zone will remain undisturbed by the construction works in areas of ecological value 0 of 1 Credits -

-Issue Assumptions made Evidence Required Credits Level Eco 2 Ecological Enhancement One credit is awarded where there is a commitment to enhance the ecological value of the development site.
+Issue Assumptions made Evidence Required Credits Level Eco 2 Ecological Enhancement Cological value of the development site.
 Tick the appropriate boxes Will a Suitably Qualified Ecologist be appointed to recommend appropriate ecological features?
 AND Will all key recommendations be adopted?
-AND 30% of other recommendations be adopted?
-A suitably qualified ecologist will be appointed to recommend ecological features.
-A copy of the ecologist's report which: Clearly outlines the key and additional recommendations Confirms that all UK and EU legislation in relation to protected species has been met and recommendations go beyond these requirements Confirms that the ecologist meets the requirements set out in the definition of a Suitably Qualified Ecologist Confirms that the ecologist made a site visit prior to the commencement of initial site preparation works ideally at RIBA stage B AND Specification clause or other confirmation detailing: How the key recommendations and 30% of additional recommendations The planting schedule of any species to be incorporated from Suitably Qualified Ecologists recommendations 1 of 1 Credits -
+AND 30% of other recommendations be adopted? hance the An ecology report has been undertaken.
+It is anticpated that this credit can be achieved based on the results of this.
+The report will need ot be updated to follow the CSH format at the next stage in order to achieve this.
+A copy of the ecologist's report which: Clearly outlines the key and additional recommendations Confirms that all UK and EU legislation in relation to protected species has been met and recommendations go beyond these requirements Confirms that the ecologist meets the requirements set out in the definition of a Suitably Qualified Ecologist Confirms that the ecologist made a site visit prior to the commencement of initial site preparation works ideally at RIBA stage B AND Specification clause or other confirmation detailing: How the key recommendations and 30% of additional recommendations The planting schedule of any species to be incorporated from Suitably 1 of 1 Credits -

-Issue Assumptions made Evidence Required Credits Level Eco 3 Protection of Ecological Features One credit is awarded where there is a commitment to n adequately protect features of ecological value.
-Tick the appropriate boxes Is the site of low ecological value (Eco 1)?
-OR If the site has ecological features, will they be maintained and adequately protected during site clearance, preparation and construction works? naintain and Refer to Eco 1.
-Site visit report from the design team including photographs confirming ecological features present prior to commencement of construction works/site clearance.
-AND Drawings or specification text detailing how ecological features will be protected AND EITHER • Plans of the site and boundary identifying ecological features prior to construction • Written evidence from an appropriate statutory body of any requirement to remove any features for health and safety and/or conservation reasons • Written confirmation that all EU and UK law with regards to protected species have been adhered to OR A copy of the ecologist's report confirming: • That they meet the requirements of a Suitably Qualified Ecologist • The ecological features present (or if low ecological value and no features present) • Recommendations for protecting all ecological features 1 of 1 Credits -
+Issue Assumptions made Evidence Required Credits Level Eco 3 Protection of Ecological Features One credit is awarded where ther adequately protect features of eco Tick the appropriate boxes Is the site of low ecolog OR If the site has ecological f maintained and adequate clearance, preparation ar gical value (Eco 1)?
+No features of ecological value are to Site visit report from the design team including photographs confirming ecological features present prior to commencement of construction works/site clearance.
+AND Drawings or specification text detailing how ecological features will be protected AND EITHER • Plans of the site and boundary identifying ecological features prior to construction • Written evidence from an appropriate statutory body of any requirement to remove any features for health and safety and/or conservation reasons • Written confirmation that all EU and UK law with regards to protected species have been adhered to OR A copy of the ecologist's report confirming: • That they meet the requirements of a Suitably Qualified Ecologist • The ecological features present (or if low ecological value and no features present) • Recommendations for protecting all ecological features -